mckp0/whenmeetah-bot/readme.md

 ## What's next for whenmeetah?
-We plan on expanding the date ranges by using a, and include time/timeslots for each day to give the user more flexibility in planning meet-ups.
+We plan on expanding the date ranges by using a calendar widget to be able to select more dates, and include time/timeslots for each day to give the user more flexibility in planning meet-ups.
 We also are looking into improving the date selection method to provide more transparency as to who is available on which dates.
-Lastly, we plan on working on the Google Maps integration further to make sending locations easier.
+Lastly, we plan on obtaining even more accurate results using the Google Maps API such as calling for ETA times with regards to live-time traffic conditions, and also to use the built-in geolocation service to obtain the current location of the user, in order to make sending locations easier.